Spy Agency: North Korea's Top Italy Diplomat in Hiding

 South Korean lawmaker Kim Min-ki said an official from Seoul’s National Intelligence Service shared the information during a closed-door briefing.
 Kim did not say whether the spy agency revealed any information about Jo’s current whereabouts or whether the diplomat had plans to defect to South Korea.
 Kim said the NIS said it has not been contacted by Jo.

+Kim said the NIS official said that Jo and his wife left the official residence in early November, weeks before his term was to end in late November.
+Kim said he couldn’t confirm whether the NIS official revealed whether Jo and his wife were accompanied by any children.
 The NIS earlier said it couldn’t confirm a South Korean media report that Jo was under the protection of the Italian government as he seeks asylum in a Western nation.

-Kim said the NIS official said Jo and his wife left the official residence in early November, weeks before his term was to end in late November.

-Jo had been North Korea’s acting ambassador to Rome after Italy expelled then-Ambassador Mun Jong Nam in September 2017 to protest a North Korean nuclear test.

 North Korea has not yet commented on Jo’s status.